Ciliandra Fangiono

-Ciliandra Fangiono is an Indonesian businessman and the chief executive officer of First Resources, a palm oil company registered in Singapore with plantation assets located entirely in Indonesia.
-His family owns a majority stake in the company, which was founded by his father, Martias, in 1992.
-He and his family, including his brother, own 85 percent of the company.
-His estimated net worth is $1.05 billion as of 2020.
+Ciliandra Fangiono is an Indonesian businessman and palm oil investor.
+He is the chief executive officer of First Resources, a palm oil company registered in Singapore with plantation assets located entirely in Indonesia.
+His family owns a majority stake in the company, which was founded by his father in 1992.
+According to Forbes, he has an estimated networth of $2.35B.

 Career

-He has a Bachelor and Master of Arts Economics degree from Cambridge University, UK.
+He has a Bachelor's and Master of Arts in Economics degree from Cambridge University, UK.
 During his studies at Cambridge, he was a Senior Scholar in Economics and won the PriceWaterhouse Book Prize.

 Ciliandra first started working at Merrill Lynch in Singapore.